TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Jenal jetty - selling fish

-Uncle Huang owns a small boat for weekend leisure fishing with his brothers, but many of the other ~70 to 80 fishermen make a living out of selling their catch of the day at the jetty.
+Uncle Huang owns a small boat for weekend leisure fishing with his brothers.
+Today, there are only around 30 fishermen making a living out of selling their catch of the day at the jetty.

 singapore's last fishing village